**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 2. Q-Flex Conquered the Sharks: A Pitch That Was Anything but Stiff

 But then, Andrea and Hong demonstrated Q-Flex—hitting pressure points with ease, eliciting genuine “Oohs” and “Ahhs” from the Sharks.
-Over a pitch, it was a live stress-relief session.
+More than a pitch, it was a live stress-relief session.

-Their authentic energy, merged with a clear explanation and even clearer product benefits, shifted the Sharks’ attitudes.
+Their authentic energy, combined with a clear explanation and even clearer product benefits, shifted the Sharks’ attitudes.
 This wasn’t just a cute back-scratching stick—it was a real solution to a real problem.

 And just like that, Q-Flex conquered the Sharks, securing a $25,000 investment from Barbara Corcoran and Mark Cuban for 25% equity.